 Google’s Ads is a starting point for most businesses, including online retailers.
 Its local catalog ads, for example, are highly responsive, giving you the opportunity to display your products dynamically, in an easy-to-scroll layout.

-However, Google is far from being the only platform to advertise on.
+However, Google is far from being the only ad server to advertise on.
 You need to focus on diversifying your PPC spend in 2019.
 Here are a few ideas that may work for your ecommerce PPC campaigns:

 Voice search changes the way people conduct searches.
 After all, remember that the main idea behind it was to make users’ web browsing experiences smoother.